Northrop Gamma

-The Northrop Gamma was a single-engine all-metal monoplane cargo aircraft used in the 1930s.
+The Northrop Gamma is a single-engine all-metal monoplane cargo aircraft used in the 1930s.
 Towards the end of its service life, it was developed into the A-17 light bomber.

 Design and development

 The Gamma was a further development of the successful Northrop Alpha and shared its predecessor's aerodynamic innovations with wing fillets and multicellular stressed-skin wing construction.
 Like late Alphas, the fixed landing gear was covered in distinctive aerodynamic spats, and the aircraft introduced a fully enclosed cockpit.